clementpickel/GeneticAssignment/README.md

 steps:
-change genome from position in the board in binary to position X, Y the genetic algorithm converge to a solution with 2 pieces or more at the same place to remove a queen
+change genome from position in the board in binary to position X, Y the genetic algorithm converge to a solution with 2 pieces or more at the same place to remove a queen we change the fitness function from counting the number of non attacking queen to non attacking pair we change the mutation from +/- 1 to a random between 0 and board_size